-• Animal Guards: Installed in areas where animal outages have caused significant reliability issues

-• Off - ROW Trees: Targeting areas where off right-of-way trees has caused significant reliability issues.
-One crew has been assigned to focus on these feeders.
+- Animal Guards: Continue to install animal guards in areas where animal outages could or have caused significant reliability issues. - Off ROW Trees: Targeting areas where off right-of-way trees have caused significant reliability issues.
+One crew has been assigned to focus on these feeders. - Equipment Replacement: Replaced breakers and other equipment in areas where breakdowns and outages have been prevalent. - AMI Monitoring: Focused on data from AMI information to monitor and assist in preventing outages before they happened.